boldflight/BibleConverter/test_EPUB/output/Leviticus.md

 [21] You must not give any of your children as an offering to Molech, so that you do not profane the name of your God.
 I am the Lord!
 [22] You must not have sexual relations with a male as one has sexual relations with a woman; it is a detestable act.
 [23] You must not have sexual relations with any animal to become defiled with it, and a woman must not stand before an animal to have sexual relations with it; it is a perversion.

+### Warning against the Abominations of the Nations

 [24] “‘Do not defile yourselves with any of these things, for the nations that I am about to drive out before you have been defiled with all these things.
 [25] Therefore the land has become unclean and I have brought the punishment for its iniquity upon it, so that the land has vomited out its inhabitants.
 [26] You yourselves must obey my statutes and my regulations and must not do any of these abominations, both the native citizen and the resident foreigner in your midst,